-The population of undocumented migrants living in European countries has significantly increased over the past decades (Rojas et al., 2017).
+The population of undocumented migrants living in European countries has significantly increased over the past decades (Rojas et al., 2017) – usually better to stick to one form of referencing e.g. OSCOLA or Harvard.
 Presently there are more than 3 million undocumented immigrants residing in the European Union (EU) member states, and most of these individuals have lived in the EU member countries for more than 15 years (Christie, 2013).
 As a result of this, the EU countries have resorted to applying measures of internal control by limiting undocumented migrants’ access to privileges and services reserved for EU citizens in order to force them to return to their home countries voluntarily.
-However, a significant number of these immigrants are refuges of war and poverty from third world countries (Lovato et al., 2018).
+However, a significant number of these immigrants are refuges of war and (take care with spelling etc) poverty from third world countries (Lovato et al., 2018).
 Some of them migrated to EU with their children whilst others bore children whilst in the host countries.

-In accordance with the fourth protocol of the European Convention on Human Rights, no one can be expelled from the territory of the state of which person is a citizen, and no one can be prohibited from entering the territory of his state.
+In accordance with the fourth protocol of the European Convention on Human Rights,(year) no one can be expelled from the territory of the state of which person is a citizen, and no one can be prohibited from entering the territory of his state.
 In the event that the state is only a host country and is not a home, a person who poses a threat to society may be deported.
 A deportation order requires such a person to leave the country and entitles them to be detained pending expulsion.

-In accordance with current immigration law of UK, a deportation order can also be issued to family members of the person being deported.
+In accordance with current immigration law of UK could refer to specific law in the footnote, a deportation order can also be issued to family members of the person being deported.
 This can be avoided in cases where the spouse is independent and is eligible for a residence permit in the UK, in case of separation from the deportee.
 The decision not to deport the child from the country is taken if the child lived with one of the parents separately from the deported parent, if the child is independent and lives separately, and also if the son or daughter of the deported were married before the deportation decision entered into force.

 It is important to note that in such decisions, the UK Home Office pays attention to whether the family will be able to live at a decent level if one of its members is deported.
 Whether they will have to seek help from government agencies for teaching social security or from relatives and friends, and whether the deportation will affect the school-age child and will not have a negative impact on his level of education.
 Under current legislation, the right to appeal is extremely limited.
 It is possible to challenge the decision on administrative expulsion in court only if the expelled person is denied asylum.
 With deportation, the chances of a successful appeal are much lower.
 The Immigration Service can certify the right to appeal that is, an appeal deportation.

 Deportations from the United Kingdom as a whole differ in certain aspects of inequality in regard to race and ethnic differences.
 For example, in 2018, Asians were the largest group of immigrants.
 Africans and other non-Europeans are following them closely.
-Previous research also has shown how to produce accurate and measurable reports on the number of immigrants and their nationalities, they could not determine whether which policy was used to drive out every ethnic minority assembly and whether rights were not balanced.
+Previous research also has shown – you should aim to be specific – provide a reference(s) in the footnote but in general, try to limit the use of this phrase how to produce accurate and measurable reports on the number of immigrants and their nationalities, they could not determine whether which policy was used to drive out every ethnic minority assembly and whether rights were not balanced.